Selfie Experience Phuket: Honest Family Review 2026

 How big is TSE Phuket?

-The space is huge – over 1000 square meters!
-That means loads of room to explore and strike a pose.
+The space is huge, over 1,000 square meters!
+That means loads of room to explore, strike a pose, and not feel crowded even when there are other visitors around.

 Can I bring my own camera?

 Yes!
 You can use your own phone or camera.
-But they also have a professional photographer on-site if you want someone to catch your best angles.
+There’s also a professional photographer available on-site if you want someone to capture your best angles without fiddling with a tripod yourself.

 Can I celebrate a special occasion there?

-Absolutely.
-Birthdays, bachelorette parties, family holidays – I even read that you can bring your pet (but you have to tell them in advance).
+Absolutely!
+Birthdays, bachelorette parties, and family holidays are all welcome at TSE Phuket.
+I even read that you can bring your pet, just make sure to notify them in advance so they can prepare.

 Can I rent outfits or props?

-No full outfit rentals, but there are countless props in each room—shopping carts, fairy wings, wigs, stuffed animals, hats, giant lollipops, and more.
-Just grab what you like and start playing.
+There aren’t full outfit rentals, but you’ll find tons of props throughout every room, shopping carts, fairy wings, wigs, stuffed animals, hats, and giant lollipops among them.
+Just grab what you like and start playing!

 Is it wheelchair or stroller accessible?